Hemp may hold key to blocking COVID from entering human cells, researcher says

 Resistant variants could still arise, he said, but the combination of vaccination and CBDA/CBGA treatment would produce "a much more challenging environment" for the virus.

 The research also confirmed the cannabinoid acids' effectiveness against the alpha and beta variants of COVID-19.
-As the virus's spike proteins continue to mutate, like what's been reported from the omicron variant, further research will be needed.
+As the virus' spike proteins continue to mutate, as has been reported with the omicron variant, further research will be needed.

 "One of the primary concerns in the pandemic is the spread of variants, … well-known for evading antibodies against early lineage SARS-CoV-2, which is obviously concerning given that current vaccination strategies rely on the early lineage spike protein as an antigen," van Breeman said.